Did you catch the OswaldThrives’s recent webcast? View it now: On-Demand | Wellness Reset: For Personal, Family and Professional Well-Being

 If you don’t take time for yourself, then you can’t be there for anyone else.
 Here are three tools that I have used to cope:

-Mediation helps to train your attention.
-I mediate regularly, and it helps me focus on what is essential in the moment and be more intentional.
-According to the National Institute of Health, mediation helps ease the symptoms of anxiety or depression.
+Meditation helps to train your attention.
+I meditate regularly, and it helps me focus on what is essential in the moment and be more intentional.
+According to the National Institute of Health, meditation helps ease the symptoms of anxiety or depression.
 Often I feel caught up or overwhelmed by stress, and it is challenging to gain perspective and center myself.
-Mediation is an excellent way to quiet the mind and re-center and a tool for stress management.
+Meditation is an excellent way to quiet the mind and re-center and a tool for stress management.

-There are numerous apps designed to help guide mediation.
-I use Peloton and Headspace for mediation, but there are plenty of free resources.
+There are numerous apps designed to help guide meditation.
+I use Peloton and Headspace for meditation, but there are plenty of free resources.
 It’s useful for all ages, including kids, which can be helpful when they are having difficulty focusing.

 If I’m feeling overwhelmed or anxious, music can help.
 Music soothes me, especially jazz, with it’s layering of instruments and beats.
 When I need to focus on a complicated task or if I’m frustrated, I listen to John Coltrane or Kamasi Washington.
 Music can help you relax in challenging situations or improve your quality of sleep (Harvard Health Publishing).

 If you aren’t sure what type of music is right for you, check out a streaming service or reach out to a friend.
 Music is a great way to connect with loved ones.
 Is there a type of music that you listen to that soothes you?
 How often do you listen to music to help you cope with stress?

 Whether I’m taking a spin class or practicing yoga, exercising is an essential part of stress management for me.
 As a bonus, exercise causes a rush of endorphins, which makes you happy!
 It can fuel your brain’s stress buffers, too.